Crazy (Willie Nelson song): Patsy Cline's recording

-In his book, Willie: An Autobiography, Nelson recalled that it was hard to find artists interested in recording "Crazy" due to its use of several chords, instead of the standard three used for country music compositions at the time.
+In his book Willie: An Autobiography, Nelson recalled that it was hard to find artists interested in recording "Crazy" due to its use of several chords, instead of the standard three used for country music compositions at the time.
 Walker intended to record the song, and made a demo at Starday Records.
 Ultimately, the label decided to reject Walker's proposition since they felt that "Crazy" would not have commercial success.

 Nelson's fellow Pamper Music song plugger and writer Hank Cochran played "Crazy" for Patsy Cline's producer Owen Bradley, who felt that the composition would be good for Cline.
 Cochran then told Walker about Bradley's interest in the song for Cline and asked him not to record it.
 In exchange, Cochran gave Walker "Charlie's Shoes".

 Cline's husband Charlie Dick had previously taken her a demo of Nelson's "Night Life".
-Cline disliked the song, and she asked her husband not bring her any more of Nelson's songs, saying that she did not want to record compositions that embraced vulnerability or loss of love.
+Cline disliked the song, and she asked her husband not to bring her any more of Nelson's songs, saying that she did not want to record compositions that embraced vulnerability or loss of love.
 The persistent Cochran drove Nelson to Cline's house with the demo of "Crazy".
 While Nelson waited in the car, Cochran played the song for Cline.
 Cline told Cochran to bring Nelson into the house, where he taught her to sing the song.
 Cline had difficulty following Nelson's phrasing because he sang behind the beat.
 An alternative account published by Nelson in his 2015 book It's A Long Story: My Life revealed that, while drinking with Dick at Tootsie's Orchid Lounge, Nelson played his demo of "Crazy" on the bar's jukebox.
 Dick thought the song was good, that his wife should record it, and offered to take Nelson to his home to play the demo for Cline.
 Because it was after midnight, Nelson decided to wait in the car as Dick played the song for Cline, and she later invited him in.